-Golladay, a Democrat, was the representative for Kentucky's 3rd congressional district from 1867 to 1871.
+Golladay was the representative for Kentucky’s 3rd congressional district and was a Democrat.
+He served from 1867 to 1871.

 From Mar 1867 to Feb 1870, Golladay missed 75 of 765 roll call votes, which is 9.8%.
 This is better than the median of 25.2% among the lifetime records of representatives serving in Feb 1870.
 The chart below reports missed votes over time.